R0leni/R0leni/README.md

 ### Hi there 👋

 ### 💫 About Me
-My name is Lena.
+My name is Lena. \
-I`m a back-end developer for a year.
+I`m a Back-end Developer for a year. \
-Before that I have already worked as an Data Analyst and a programmer in the field of stress analysis for 3 years.
+Before that I have already worked as an Data Analyst and a Programmer in the field of stress analysis for 3 years.

 ### 👩‍💻 Languages and Tools
   <img src="https://github.com/devicons/devicon/blob/master/icons/python/python-original-wordmark.svg" title="Python" alt="Python" width="40" height="40"/>&nbsp;